+It’s also crucial to prepare your home to welcome the new pet properly.
 Your home will need some fixing before the puppy arrives.
 This is because pups are title-holders in chewing.
-They are known to have the habit of chewing anything they can lay their teeth on.
+They chew anything they can lay their teeth on.

-That’s why you’ll need to create for your pup some gated space where they can relax, play, and even eat.
-Keeping him in a gated place will also ensure he doesn’t get injured.
+That’s why you’ll need to create some gated space where your pup can relax, play, and even eat.
+Keeping him in a gated area will also ensure he doesn’t get injured.

 The gated space should be in the busiest room in your house, so the dog doesn’t feel isolated.
-Add some dog toys to the place to keep the dog busy.
+Add some dog toys to keep the dog busy.